jhbell/jhbell.github.io/blog/_posts/2018-01-23-game-development-update-1.md

 Our 3D game is being developed for the CS 354T course.
-The class consists of a couple of specific lecture class sessions and a 3 hour lab on Wednesday nights where we are able to spend some time with our team to talk about and work on our game.
+The class consists of a couple of specific lecture class sessions and a 3 hour lab on Wednesday nights.
+This lab varies from presentations to playtests to time to work with our teams.

 Most of the class revolves around making the game.
 I am finding that most of the coursework is going to consist of working with my team to produce a high